-A supercharger is an engine-driven air pump or compressor that provides compressed air to the engine to provide additional pressure to the induction air so the engine can produce additional power.
-It increases manifold pressure and forces the fuel/air mixture into the cylinders.
-The higher the manifold pressure, the more dense the fuel/air mixture, and the more power an engine can produce.
+A supercharger is an engine-driven air pump or compressor that provides compressed air to the engine to provide additional pressure to the induction air so that the engine can produce additional power.
+It increases manifold pressure and forces the fuel-air mixture into the cylinders.
+Higher manifold pressure increases the density of the fuel-air mixture and increases the power an engine can produce.
 With a normally aspirated engine, it is not possible to have manifold pressure higher than the existing atmospheric pressure.
 A supercharger is capable of boosting manifold pressure above 30 "Hg.

-For example, at 8,000 feet a typical engine may be able to produce 75 percent of the power it could produce at mean sea level (MSL) because the air is less dense at the higher altitude.
+For example, at 8,000 feet, a typical engine may be able to produce 75 percent of the power it could produce at mean sea level (MSL) because the air is less dense at the higher altitude.
 The supercharger compresses the air to a higher density allowing a supercharged engine to produce the same manifold pressure at higher altitudes as it could produce at sea level.
-Thus, an engine at 8,000 feet MSL could still produce 25 "Hg of manifold pressure whereas without a supercharger it could produce only 22 "Hg.
+Thus, an engine at 8,000 feet MSL could still produce 25 "Hg of manifold pressure whereas, without a supercharger, it could only produce 22 "Hg.
 Superchargers are especially valuable at high altitudes (such as 18,000 feet) where the air density is 50 percent that of sea level.
 The use of a supercharger in many cases will supply air to the engine at the same density it did at sea level.
-With a normally aspirated engine, it is not possible to have manifold pressure higher than the existing atmospheric pressure.
-A supercharger is capable of boosting manifold pressure above 30 "Hg.